Skip To Content

 Developer resources

-• Visit the MDCS GitHub repo to download a Python script to help automate the creation and configuration of mosaic datasets.
+• Visit the MDCS GitHub repository to download a Python script to help automate the creation and configuration of mosaic datasets.

 Esri Community

-• See what the imagery community is saying about managing high-resolution satellite imagery.
+See what the Imagery and Remote Sensing community is saying about managing high-resolution satellite imagery.

 Related topics